 Kansas City Credit Union is here to keep you informed, letting you know what you can do today to keep your information safe, how to spot a scam, and what do to if you become the victim of a scam.

-How to Keep Your Information Safe
+Tips for Keeping Your Information Safe

-- Keep your contact information up to date
+- Keep your contact information up-to-date

 - Enable biometrics

-- Know red flags
+- Know the typical red flags (see below)

 - Know who has access to your accounts